Daferia/walk-haven-scroll/README.md

 &nbsp;

 # Testing

 * on testing the stie I found the images really slowed the site down.
-I used a site called [iloveimg](https://www.iloveimg.com/resize-image#resize-options,percentage "iloveimg") to compress the files sizes for better rendering on load.
+I used a site called [iloveimg](https://www.iloveimg.com/resize-image#resize-options,percentage "iloveimg") to compress the files sizes for better rendering on loading the page.

+* Also when the site was three separate pages it would load the gallery really slowly which made for a unpleasant user experience.
+Changing it to one scrolling page made it a lot better to navigate.

++ I wanted to incorporate a modal for a contact form instead of a embebed form on the page.
+When trying to style it it would cause issues when in small viewports.
+As it was a CSS only modal i decided to wait for further learning and possibl add the feature in version 2 of the site.

 ## Unfixed Bugs

++ Issue with form overflow on extremely small displays at <150px.
+Also some of th pading in the different screens sizes have difficult to get working 100% the way i wanted.
+Unless pointed out it should not affect the overall UX.

 # Deployment

+This project is deployed by using Github.
++ After coding and style the site, I used the Github pages to generate the URL - https://daferia.github.io/walk-haven-scroll/

+\
+&nbsp;
 [Back to Top](#table-of-contents)
 \
 &nbsp;